mui/material-ui/README.md

 ### Installation

+Note that this package reqiures `@material-ui/core` **v4**.
+It will not work with the old v3.
 Please read the [migration guide](https://material-ui-pickers.dev/guides/upgrading-to-v3) if you are updating from v2

 ```sh
 // via npm